Leaving the nest

-Leaving the nest is a phrase used to describe the action of a young person moving out of the housing provided by their parent(s)/guardian(s).
-The word “nest” is being used here to refer to the word “home.”
-Leaving the nest is the first step in the transition from adolescence into adulthood.
-There are causes and affects that are associated with leaving the nest, and differences in livelihood.
+Leaving the nest is the act of moving out of the housing provided by one's parents or guardians, often considered as part of the transition from adolescence to adulthood.
+The word "nest" is a metaphor for the home in which one was raised.
+There are causes and effects that are associated with leaving the nest, and differences in livelihood.

 The age at which young people move out of their previous accommodation has been rising since the turn of the 21st century.
 Even so, there are differences of opinion on when, where, and who should be leaving the nest.
 In certain cultures, more so in Eastern societies, it is not socially acceptable for women to leave the home, if not for marriage.

 Reasons for leaving the nest

 In a 1987 survey, young people identified their reasons for leaving the nest, which seemed to be of either social or financial nature.
 The top reasons included; marriage, co-habitation, education, independence, inter-family conflict, and employment.
 The study also shows that gender and region have an influence on young people leaving the nest.
 People who still resided at home were also surveyed on their reasoning for not leaving the nest.
 The top reasons identified were; prefer to live with parents, lack of money, age (too young), are planning on leaving soon, and to help parents.